logo

 Hear the Indian golden oriole sing by watching this video.

-But despite their cuteness, experts say that they should not be kept as pets.
+However, despite their cuteness, experts advise against keeping them as pets.
 Remember that they are partial migrant birds.

-There is no specified reason behind why they shouldn't be caged.
-But possible that they don't do well when they're in captivity.
+There is no specified reason why they shouldn't be caged, but it is possible that they do not thrive in captivity.

-They may neither be rare nor endangered.
-But it's best to let these birds fly around freely and appreciate the beauty they contribute to nature.
+While they may neither be rare nor endangered, it is best to let these birds fly freely and appreciate the beauty they contribute to nature.

 Share this article: